 What's the Difference Between a Soloist, String Duo, String Trio, String Quartet, and String Quintet?

-Traditional classical music offers a wide array of ensembles, each bringing its own unique sound, flavor, and character to performances.
-Understanding the differences between these ensemble types can deepen your appreciation for the music and the artistry involved.
+Traditional classical music offers a wide array of string ensembles, from the large symphony orchestra to the small and intimate string duo.
+Each group brings its own unique sound, flavor, and character to performances.
+Understanding the differences between these ensemble types is important, as it can deepen your appreciation for the music and the musicians involved.

 Here's a general breakdown of what sets apart a soloist from a string duo, string trio, string quartet, and string quintet.
-We hope it helps!
+We hope it helps as you're deciding which musicians to book for your big day.

 Soloist